MarkosAthanasiadis/MarkosAthanasiadis.github.io/_pages/portfolio.markdown

 I developed a framework  that takes advantage of adversarial attacks in order to probe and visuallise decision boundaries in a computationally efficient manner.
 The framework is capable of identifying the most informative directions (MIDs) for linear and non-linear classifiers in terms of weight vectors orthogonal to the decision hyperplane.
 Furthermore, the MIDs can be used as a denoising mechanism when applied directly on the input data, in order to sort out the input patterns responsible for the formation of the decision hypreplane (RPs).

-**Methods**: Deep /Machine Learning (PyTorch), Computer Vision, Adversarial Attacks, Clustering, Data Processing, Data Augmentation
+**Methods**: Deep / Machine Learning (PyTorch), Computer Vision, Adversarial Attacks (FoolBox), Clustering, Data Processing, Data Augmentation, SciPy, Scikit-learn

 **Publication**:
 Athanasiadis et al., (2024).
 Low rate hippocampal delay period activity encodes behavioral experience.
 Hippocampus, 34(8), 422-437. <https://doi.org/10.1002/hipo.23619>